2021 Notebook: The COVID-19 pandemic and the vaccine rollout

 SEBABATSO MOSAMO, video journalist, Johannesburg:

-I was in Port Elizabeth (South Africa), and we were covering the vaccine train that was going all over the country trying to get people vaccinated.
+I was in Port Elizabeth (now known as Gqeberha, South Africa), and we were covering the vaccine train that was going all over the country trying to get people vaccinated.
 And it was in Port Elizabeth at this point.
 From a visual perspective, I needed somebody who was coming to get vaccinated instead of getting people who were already there.

 So we met a lady who had come to ask about what this train was all about.
 She had seen it on her way to work and stopped and asked what was going on.
 And they told her, “We’re here to vaccinate people, we’ll be here for the next x number of days."
 And she was very keen to get vaccinated and she said, “Can I come?” and they said, “Okay."